-A licensee could not expend more than 45% of the gross profit from an event to pay expenses incurred in connection with the event.
+A licensee cannot expend more than 45% of the gross profit from an event to pay expenses incurred in connection with the event.

-A millionaire party licensee would be prohibited from paying an expense related to an event unless all of the following applied:
+A millionaire party licensee is prohibited from paying an expense related to an event unless all of the following apply:

-- The expense was incurred in connection with the conduct of the event. - The expense was necessary and reasonable and one of the following: - o The purchase or rental of equipment necessary for conducting the event or payment of services reasonably necessary for the repair of equipment. - o Cash prizes or the purchase of prizes of merchandise. - o Rental of the location at which the event is conducted, capped at \$250 for each event day. - Janitorial services.

-- The fee required for issuance or reissuance of a license to conduct the event. - Other reasonable expenses incurred by the licensee, as permitted by rule promulgated under the act. - The expense was itemized. - The expense was approved by the executive director in writing prior to the event.
+- The expense is incurred in connection with the conduct of the event. - The expense is necessary and reasonable and one of the following: - The purchase or rental of equipment necessary for conducting the event or payment of services reasonably necessary for the repair of equipment. - o Cash prizes or the purchase of prizes of merchandise. - o Rental of the location at which the event is conducted, capped at \$250 for each event day. - o Janitorial services. - o The fee required for issuance or reissuance of a license to conduct the event. - Other reasonable expenses incurred by the licensee, as permitted by rule promulgated under the act. - The expense is itemized. - The expense is approved by the executive director in writing prior to the event.